ROCHESTER LABOR FILM SERIES

 The Rochester Labor Film Series has received both encouragement and generous support from the local labor community:

-The series has also been sponsored by many individuals as well as by community groups such as Metro Justice, ROCLA, Finger Lakes Occupational Health Services, and the National Income Life Insurance Company.
-See a complete list of this year's sponsors.
+The series has also been sponsored by many individuals as well as by community groups such as Metro Justice, Rochester Committee on Latin America, Finger Lakes Occupational Health Services, and the National Income Life Insurance Company.
+See the list of 2023 sponsors.

-The series has been sustained over these 25 years by the interest shown in labor films by the thousands of people who attend them: members of unions and community groups; Eastman House members; students; film lovers who appreciate the shared experience of seeing images projected on a large screen before a live audience.
+The series has been sustained over these 33 years by the interest shown in labor films by the thousands of people who attend them: members of unions and community groups; Eastman Museum members; students; film lovers who appreciate the shared experience of seeing images projected on a large screen before a live audience.

 Thank you, and see you at the Dryden.